tomwillfixit/ctop_browser/README.md

-# Container Metrics using ctop and shellinabox
+# Concise Container Metrics using ctop and shellinabox

 ![Alt Text](https://github.com/tomwillfixit/ctop_browser/blob/master/ctop.gif)

 What is ctop?

-It is a top like interface for container metrics.
-It can be run on the command line and is really useful if you just want to see what is currently running on a node and what resources each container is using.
+ctop is available from https://ctop.sh and is described as "concise commandline monitoring for containers".

+Ctop is a top like interface for container metrics.
+There are already a number of ways to view container metrics in the browser such as CAdvisor but ctop offers a nice simple and clean interface.
 Using shellinabox you can expose ctop to the browser.

 # Getting started